pentest30/Centrex.Tempalte/README.md

 ## Overview

 Saylo.Centrex is a robust, scalable microservices platform built on clean architecture principles with multi-tenancy support.
-The platform is designed to provide a comprehensive solution for centralized communication services including chat, identity management, notifications, provisioning, and more.
+The platform is designed to provide a comprehensive solution.

 ## Architecture